gregjava/tutusfx/README.md

 # tutusfx
-An incentive-based forex trade plaftorm built on blockchain technology
+An incentivised forex trade plaftorm, with Smart Networks, built on blockchain technology